EmanuelSanchez/ELBETH/README.md

 	./run.py -h

-For others options or more information about test the pocessor or a module of it see the README file into simulation folder.s
+For others options or more information about test the pocessor or a module of it see the README file into simulation folder.